sm1899/English-to-Hindi-Video-Dubbing-Pipeline/README.md

 5.  **Translation:** Translates the English text segments into Hindi using `NLLB-200` (default: `facebook/nllb-200-distilled-600M`) or optionally `Mistral` (via `--use_llm`).
 6.  **Voice Cloning & Hindi TTS:** Generates Hindi speech in the original speaker's voice using `Coqui XTTS v2` zero-shot capabilities.
 7.  **(Optional) Lip Synchronization:** Modifies the original video's lip movements to match the generated Hindi speech using `LatentSync v1.5`.
-8.  **Final Assembly:** Combines the generated Hindi speech (potentially with original background audio) and the lip-synced video (if generated) into the final output file.
+8.  **Final Assembly:** Combines the generated Hindi speech and the lip-synced video into the final output file.

 ## Features